vikaschoudhary007/ApacheAirflow/README.md

 - To run the entire DAG(in a flow task by task)

+### The following example is a simple ETL pipeline
+* To extract data from twitter for any user
+* Transform it into a dataframe to store it as csv file and
+* Load the data finally to a S3 bucket for further analysis

 #### Twitter APIS -- V1.0 doesn't work anymore
 #### If you have access to v2.0 you will need the following mentioned API keys